-- Ensuring that suitably and sufficiently trained persons are identified and available within their areas of responsibility to support the application of safeguarding legislation and College policies/procedures - Ensuring that individual job descriptions and person specifications clearly define the role, the tasks and skills needed to reflect the level of responsibility in relation to safeguarding. - Ensuring that Safer Recruitment practices are applied when recruiting to posts - Ensuring that the services within their control provide a healthy and safe environment, whilst taking on board different cultural aspects of the College and local community - Ensuring that contractors/subcontractors working on College premises comply with the safeguarding regulations, which will be made available and clear to them when they tender for work.
+- Ensuring the implementation of any safeguarding policies or procedures approved by the College within their own area and that they are brought to the attention of, and made available to, employees, volunteers, students, contractors, and visitors within the area - Ensuring that there is a system in place for ensuring employees' attendance at mandatory training - Ensuring that suitably and sufficiently trained persons are identified and available within their areas of responsibility to support the application of safeguarding legislation and College policies/procedures - Ensuring that individual job descriptions and person specifications clearly define the role, the tasks and skills needed to reflect the level of responsibility in relation to safeguarding. - Ensuring that Safer Recruitment practices are applied when recruiting to posts - Ensuring that the services within their control provide a healthy and safe environment, whilst taking on board diverse cultural aspects of the College and local community - Ensuring that contractors/subcontractors working on College premises comply with the safeguarding regulations, which will be made available and clear to them when they tender for work.
 They must conform to the College's safeguarding standards, which will include the employment of competently trained personnel and ensuring that they meet their statutory obligations - Ensuring that there are processes in place in their areas of responsibility for the checking of DBS Certificates (in line with College requirements) in respect of external agencies supporting students whilst on College premises or undertaking off-site College activities. - Ensuring that an external events and visiting speakers' risk assessment is completed by their employees for all events in a timely fashion in order that they can be approved prior to the event taking place.
 It is the responsibility of the Team Manager who has for the area in which the event is taking place, to approve the event